libr3/HackTrack/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL License - see the [COPYING](COPYING) file for details.

----

-Feel free to adjust the sections, add more details, or include specific instructions relevant to your deployment environment.
-This README template should provide a good starting point for documenting your HackTrack project.